Charles-Philip/git_checker/README.md

 use the following command to install the GitPython
 > python3 git_checker.py

-and then input the git repository location when prompted
+and when prompted, input the git repository location

 ---